-In an isolated CM and CD environment, security data3 and caches are automatically synchronized within every instance of the CM environment, as well as within every instance of the CD environment.
+In an isolated CM and CD environment, security data and caches are automatically synchronized within every instance of the CM environment, as well as within every instance of the CD environment.
+This happens because every instance within the environment shares the same databases, and therefore shares the same security data and system event queue.
+However, security data and caches are not automatically synchronized between the isolated CM and CD environments.

-3 This only includes security data about the membership, role, and profile information stored in .NET security providers that are configured for the Sitecore application.
-This does not include the security permissions that users are assigned to content items http://sdn.sitecore.net/Articles/Security/Low level Sitecore Security and Custom Providers.aspx
+This only includes security data about the membership, role, and profile information stored in .NET security providers that are configured for the Sitecore application.
+This does not include the security permissions that users are assigned to content items which are stored in the Sitecore content databases.
+This Sitecore security information is automatically synchronized when the content database is shared between environments and during the publishing process.